Katsutami7moto/Silver-PL/README.md

 ## Concepts

 - Functional programming features: anonymous functions, first-class functions, closures, currying, partial application, orientation on programminng w/out mutations
-- Compound types and extension functions will make code more familiar to OOP-users
+- Compound types, interfaces and extension functions will make code more familiar to OOP-users
-- No automatical/implicit type conversion, static strong type system
+- No automatic/implicit type conversion, static strong type system
 - Statement-based language, not expression-based
 - No low-level looking basic types like `uint32` (only `int` and `double` for trivial tasks)
 - Silver compiler translates code to C language (C89 standart) for good portabilty and performance